davidlowryduda/LittleTools/README.markdown

 to or from annoying devices like a tablet.

+## combine_lecture_notes ##

+Sometimes I want to read through a set of notes that are posted as per-class PDFs.
+But I want them like a book.
+Combining them is easy, but this makes it easier.

 ## Caution ##

 I use these tools in *practical* ways, but no necessarily *safe* ways.
 These